|

 Division’s Battery B, 3D Rocket/Howitzer Battalion, 121ST

-Field Artillery, (from Milwaukee) made history by being the first National
+Field Artillery, from Milwaukee, WI, made history by being the first National Guard

 The ‘Honest John’ was an